Q&A: The Proposed Binance -- FTX Deal and the Crypto Winter

-In a seemingly fluid situation, cryptocurrency exchange Binance offered on Tuesday to acquire FTX, but by Wednesday doubts were brewing about the deal holding up.
+In a rather fluid situation, cryptocurrency exchange Binance offered on Tuesday to acquire FTX, but by Thursday backed out of the deal.
 The original announcement of a deal stirred up talk about Binance coming to the rescue of liquidity-challenged FTX.
 Just one day later, there were murmurings of Binance probably backing away from the table after getting a look at FTX’s books.

 So Binance initially stepping up to acquire FTX seemed like a rescue for a crypto exchange that faced a liquidity problem.
 That is assuming the deal continues, which might not happen given the rumblings.

-CK Zheng, co-founder of ZX Squared Capital and former global head of risk for Credit Suisse, gave InformationWeek his perspective on what the potential deal means for the crypto scene, regulatory stances on the market, and what venture capital sees in crypto.
+CK Zheng, co-founder of ZX Squared Capital and former global head of risk for Credit Suisse, gave InformationWeek his perspective on what the potential deal meant for the crypto scene, regulatory stances on the market, and what venture capital sees in crypto.
+Zheng was interviewed prior to Binance backing out of the deal.

 What does this deal mean potentially for the cryptocurrency landscape?
 Would things change much from a broader perspective?